math-a3k/django-ai/CONTRIBUTING.rst

 Hiring, Contracting and Consultancy
   Hire the developers to work for you (implementing code, models, etc.) in its different modalities.
 Even if it is not `django-ai` related, as long as the devs have enough for a living, the project will keep evolving.

-Do you need to evade taxes?
-Lessen your profit margins by giving to `django-ai`!!
-Do you run an international drug cartel?
-Avoid money stash overflow by donating to `django-ai`!! =P

 Non-Monetary
 ~~~~~~~~~~~~